- We advise you to exercise normal safety precautions.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-When you are in the Netherlands, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+When you are in Canada, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
+If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter .